effectivecore/core/readme.md

 solutions).

 The impetus for the creation of the system was a massive degradation in the development of Open Source projects.
-If consider this situation, it is can see that the developers of such projects are people with the different skill levels and which located in different parts of the planet.
+If we consider this situation, then we can see that the developers of such projects are people with the different skill levels and located in different parts of the planet.
-Incoordination in their actions and different views on solutions in the project is only part of the problem.
-Second significant flaw — this is an extensive way to develop code in such projects as opposed to intensive, i.e. instead of creating own code, they usually take another library which it is written not clear by whom and it is not clear by where and try to combine it with a group of the same libraries, not coordinated among themselves and having redundant and not fully tested functionality.
-As a result, we get a set of obscure and inconsistent libraries with poorly tested redundant functionality which is constantly growing in volume.
+Inconsistency in their actions and also different views on the solutions in the project are only part of the problem.
+The second significant drawback — this is an extensive way of developing the code of such projects as opposed to the intensive, i.e. instead of creating their own code, they usually take an another library which was written by someone unknown and it is not clear by where and it is not clear for what and they try to combine this library with a group of the same libraries which are not consistent with each other and have redundant and not fully tested functionality.
+As the result we get a set of incomprehensible and inconsistent libraries with redundant and poorly tested functionality, which is constantly growing in volume.
 Unfortunately, many developers are bogged down in such code and are trying to deny the obvious.

-The main emphasis in the system is on to get maximum performance.
+The main focus of the system is on getting maximum performance.
-As evaluation criteria, a simple and understandable condition was applied: a system which installed on a web hosting with the cheapest tariff plan (from ~3-5$ per month), which compliant with the minimum installation requirements, should generate a homepage in 0.005 seconds (when OPCache is enabled), or 0.05 seconds (when OPCache is disabled), which in the first case allows serving up to ~200 clients per second, and in the second to ~20 (excluding parallel loading of connected files).
+The evaluation criterion is a simple and understandable condition: the system which was installed on hosting with the cheapest tariff plan which compliant with the minimum installation requirements (from ~3-5$ per month), should generate the front page in 0.005 seconds if OPCache is enabled or 0.05 seconds if OPCache is disabled, which in the first case allows serving up to ~ 200 clients per second and in the second case allows serving up to ~20 clients per second (excluding concurrent file downloads).

 Content management